theadamz/adminlte-laravel/README.md

     php artisan view:cache
     ```

--   When you pull new change from git rebuild the asset ajvasc :
+-   When you pull new change from git rebuild the asset javascript pages :

-## Use laragon portable

--   Open terminal and set it to www/your-project-folder and type below command :

-    ```
-    ..\..\bin\cmder\cmder.bat
-    or
-    ../../bin/cmder/cmder.bat
-    ```

--   Check with cmd below, it will show php version if it's correct :

-    `php -v`

 ## Cheatsheet